-As the SHAPER optimization landscape is rugged, we need to help SHAPER escape the local minima while orchestrating the ions around, which is described in Algorithm \ref{alg:local-min-res}.
-Here the block $B$ is given as input and the physical positions of each logical qubit from block $B$ are retrieved through ion assignment $\Phi$.

-After this, the trap $T$ is selected with respect to the distance (shortest path) and path congestion (demonstrating how hard it is to move the ion to the trap space) when orchestrating the ions to the trap space.
-Then, the order of ions $\chi$ is also decided based on the same criteria for selecting trap $T$, where the first ion to be moved to trap $T$ is the one with the minimum cost (shuttling time).
+As the optimization landscape contains many local minima, we may need to help the mapping algorithm escape the local minima while orchestrating the qubits.
+This escape process is described in Algorithm~\ref{alg:local-min-res}.
+Here, the block $B$ is given as input, and the physical positions of each program qubits from block $B$ are retrieved through the state of the position graph, $\Phi$.
+First, the target executable component, $T$, is selected with respect to the distance (shortest path) and the congestion of the path capturing how hard it is to move the qubits to the space.
+Then, the qubit order $\chi$ is decided based on the same criteria to select $T$, where the first qubit to be moved to $T$ is the one with the minimum cost (shuttling time).

-After selecting the trap and ion order, the algorithm starts with finding the shortest path from $\Phi{(q_{i})}$ to the allocated trap space $T$ called $P_{\Phi(q_{i}) \rightarrow T}$ (this can be done through Dijkstra's algorithm \cite{dijkstra2022note}).
-If the selected trap $T$ is filled with ions, we try to release some space with $resolve\_congestion$ by moving the ions at the endpoint of trap $T$, denoted as $EP(T)$, out of the trap.
-When moving along the path, the ion can be stuck in a congestion (repeated moves or move in a circle) or deadlock (there is no possible move), the function $resolve\_congestion$ is called.
+After selecting the executable zone and qubit order, the algorithm starts with finding the shortest path from $\Phi{(q_{i})}$ to the allocated space $T$ called $P_{\Phi(q_{i}) \rightarrow T}$ (this can be done through Dijkstra's algorithm \cite{dijkstra2022note}).
+Algorithm~\ref{alg:congestion_res} is called if (1) the selected space $T$ is filled, or (2) a qubit gets stuck in congestion during movement.
+If (1) then some space is released by moving the qubits at the endpoint of $T$, denoted as $EP(T)$.
+If (2), the congestion is found and cleared.